sonnyyu/docker-compose-sample/wordpress/README.md

 ## WordPress with External MySQL
 This example defines one of the basic setups for WordPress.
-More details on how this works can be found on the official [WordPress image page](https://hub.docker.com/_/wordpress).
+More details on how this works can be found on the official (https://hub.docker.com/_/wordpress).

 Project structure: